arturo-melero/GitHub-Foundations/README.md

 # GitHub-Foundations
-A repor for practicing and study for the GitHub Foundations certificate
+A repo for practicing and study for the GitHub Foundations certificate.

+To open github.dev environment, keep pressing period (".").